 The Executive Director will serve as the primary card holder of a corporate credit card for the international organization.
 There should not be more than one credit card account for the international organization.

-Depending on the terms of the credit card, additional card holders may be the International President, International Vice President, and Immediate Past President.
-The incoming Vice President’s card may be applied for following the officer installation ceremony.
+Depending on the terms of the credit card, additional card holders may be the international president, international vice president, and immediate past president.
+The incoming vice president’s card may be applied for following the officer installation ceremony.

 Executive officers as identified above can retain their credit card until their term(s) on the Executive Committee is completed.

-The credit card shall be used for Executive Director and International President Travel expenses, such as airfare and hotel room for the summer board meeting and conference.
+The credit card shall be used for Executive Director and international president travel expenses, such as airfare and hotel room for the summer board meeting and conference.
 The card may also be used to reserve and pay for meeting space and food for the summer board meeting or other authorized event for the Executive Committee and/or International Board.
 The credit card may also be used for other required and approved WiNUP purchases.
 Any purchase over $500 MUST be pre-approved by the EC.

-Expense reports shall be submitted within 30 days of the purchase(s) and approved for these expenses using the same process as applies to out-of-pocket expenses.
-The expense account form shall be used for expensing all credit cards and out of pocket expenses.
-See pages 69 and 82 of the guidelines for additional information on approved expenses.
+Credit card statements should be submitted monthly with the financial report.
+See the guidelines for additional information on approved expenses.

-The executive director and the international treasurer will be responsible for setting and monitoring account alerts for each purchase.
+The Executive Director and the international treasurer will be responsible for setting and monitoring account alerts for each purchase.

 Credit card charges shall be included on the monthly financial reports that are reviewed, approved and audited.